Meta-analysis of 27 studies · 1,864 participants

 Learning efficiency

-Background during commute
+Background during a commute

 Auditory processing only